redhatHameed/openshift-app-development/README.md

 Having done the preparation above, we now have three seperate and independent pipelines that deploy our microservices in line with the blue-green deployment paradigm described here :
   - https://martinfowler.com/bliki/BlueGreenDeployment.html

 Deployments are triggered by interacting with the jobs in Jenkins and by git pushs to the master branches of each microservice in gogs.

+Each Pipeline performs the following sequence of actions of it microservice

+1. A Maven compile and package
+2. A Maven junit test suite.
+3. Sonar code analysis
+4. Deploying the built, tested and analysised artifact to nexus
+5. An Openshift binary build, to generate a docker image
+6. This image is then deployed into the dev project
+7. Integration tests are performed, on sucess the image is tag in preparation for deployment into production.
+8. The image is then pushed to a second internal registry hosted by Nexus
+9. The operator is then asked if they wish to quiet deploy the service onto the production cluster.